 The 1975-76 racing season saw the debate continue as to whether Australia’s Derbies in general and the A.J.C.
 Derby, in particular, were conducted too early in the season.
-The autumn form displayed by Lord Dudley (V.R.C.
+The autumn form that was displayed by Lord Dudley (V.R.C.
 Australian Cup and St Leger) and Cheyne Walk (A.J.C.
 Australasian Champion Stakes, Q.T.C.
 Queensland Derby, B.A.T.C.
 Doomben Cup) was superior to anything three-year-olds had produced in the spring.
 And while many pundits dismissed the entire crop as rather ordinary, there was one New Zealand-bred three-year-old who both re-ignited the subject of Derbies early in the season, and, as an older horse, showed Europe just what Australasia could produce.
 That horse was Balmerino.

 Bred and owned by Ralph Stuart, a Waikato dairy farmer, the background to Balmerino’s conception is an inspiring story of serendipity.
 In 1951 Stuart paid a modest 60 guineas to acquire Caste, a 19-year-old broodmare at an auction at Claudelands.
 Caste had already produced nine foals but she captured Stuart’s attention for two reasons.
 Firstly, because she was a daughter of Cowl, the great broodmare who had foaled four smart sons – two pairs of brothers – in Rational, The Monk, Mask and The Masquerader.
 Cowl had also foaled Veil, dam of the great Veilmond along with two other stakes winners.
 Secondly, Caste was in foal to Revelation and Stuart was hoping for a filly.
 As it transpired, the Revelation foal was born dead but two years later, the aged Caste dropped a filly, Dulcie, following her mating with the imported Italian stallion Duccio.